 - Audio or Video Recording of teaching (5 minutes)

 - Summary of anonymous student Teaching/Course Evaluations (if available)

-During the application process, you will need to enter contact information for three references who will be contacted to provide letters of recommendation.
+During the application process, you will need to enter contact information for three references who will be contacted immediately after application to provide letters of recommendation.

 If you have technical difficulties submitting application information, please contact the CU Boulder Jobs help desk at 303-735-4357 or Submit a Request for Help.